subzyxqx/bux-generator/README.md

-# LoL-Client
-LoL Client, a Minecraft client
+LoL Client, a Minecraft Client for cpvp and pvp